Cherry Jones biography

 Her passion for theater is all consuming, transporting her, as well as her audiences, to splendid and poetic places.

-Jones is an outspoken advocate for gay rights.
+Cherry is an outspoken advocate for gay rights.
 She received the Vito Russo Entertainer Award in 2004 from the GLAAD (Gay & Lesbian Alliance Against Defamation) Media Awards.

 Cherry Jones Filmography